luisvinicius167/dutier/README.md

  * small 1kb minified
  * simple, small learning curve
  * no dependencies
- * immutable
+ * immutable store
  * promise based
  * inspired by Redux
  * tiny API.

 ### The Gist
 The application state is stored in an object tree inside a single store.
+Your store state is immutable, actions will only dispatch information about how work with the initial state and then return new values without cghange the state.

 That's it!